Spartigus/DocumentScan/README.md

 4. Using Pytesseract, the text from the scanned document is read and converted into text for an output

 Future Changes
-- Apply more sophhisticated filter to the scanned image to assist in text recognition
+- Apply more sophhisticated filtering to the scanned image to assist in text recognition.

 How To Use
-- A screenshot for a PDF has been included to test the script on
+- A screenshot for a PDF has been included to test the script
 - The script looks for a folder named "input.png" to be processed
-- Image processing displayed as the processes take place
+- The images of the processing steps are displayed as the steps take place
-- The script outputs text in the console for the result
+- The script outputs text in the console for the resulting output